anton-shikov/HW_4/README.md

 Output format: Graph in dot format and in png/pdf/svg format, contigs in fasta format.

+By the way, blasting contigs has shown that reads for homework were from Hepatitis B virus

 ## Author

 * **Anton Shikov** - *Initial work* - [anton-shikov](https://github.com/anton-shikov)